Hi, I’m Kate. Welcome to my blog. Beloveds, I am so glad that you are here.

 I am an artist.
 I am a poet.
 I am a writer.
 I am a blogger.
 I believe strongly in healing, in healing through art and creativity, in healing through the moment by moment life that I live, and in healing in community.

 I was abused by my mother, in every way, mentally, emotionally, verbally, spiritually, physically and sexually.
 She was the first abuser, but not the only one.
 She made possible everything else that happened in my life that was abuse.

-I am disabled and have several physical diagnoses, some of which, at times, I am unsure of how accurate they are.
-I have a broken bone in my lower spine, which I believe is the most problematic health issue that I deal with.
-I have also been diagnosed with fibromyalgia and trans-mandibular joint disorder in my jaw, stomach and gall bladder issues and Hashimoto’s thyroid disease.
+I am disabled and have several physical diagnoses.
+I have a broken bone in my lower spine, which causes instability and pain.
+I have also been diagnosed with Epstein-Barr syndrome, trans-mandibular joint disorder in my jaw, stomach and gall bladder issues and Hashimoto’s thyroid disease.
 I attribute all my diagnoses, both physical and mental, to abuse, almost exclusively to my mother’s sexual and physical abuses.
 I have been disabled for a long time.

 I am multiple.
 I have been multiple almost all my life.
 I have been diagnosed with Dissociative Identity Disorder, Post-Traumatic Stress Disorder, Depression, and Anxiety.
 I am proud that I have survived.
 I have a lot to be proud of.
 If you are a survivor of abuse, you have a lot to be proud of as well.

 Finding healing resources is a difficult process, especially when you need it the most.
 I have many pages of healing resource links under the Resource button at the top of each of my blog pages.
 The Resource page has links to over 30 pages of resources for survivors of trauma and abuse.
-Here is a link there as well:
+Here is a link to it as well:

 Please know that in your darkest days and darkest moments there are whole groups of people who can relate, who like you have dealt with what you are dealing with, and who can understand and care about you.